-- EFRAG strongly supports that the Conceptual Framework affirms that 'parent-only' financial statements can provide useful information.
-However, detail about the timing and issuance of those financial statements should not be included in the Conceptual Framework. - 25 EFRAG strongly supports that the Conceptual Framework affirms that "parent-only" financial statements can provide useful information.
-EFRAG believes that any further guidance related to "parent-only" financial statements does not belong in the Conceptual Framework. - In our view, the Conceptual Framework is not the right place to deal with detailed issues such as: (1) when 'parent-only' financial statements should be issued, (2) whether or not they must be issued at the same time as consolidated financial statements, and (3) whether or not they should be included in the same financial report. - In addition, EFRAG notes that the reference to parent-only financial statements does not refer exclusively to parent-only financial statements prepared under IFRS.
-In Europe, for example, "parent-only" financial statements are commonly prepared, and referred to as prepared, in accordance with national GAAP.
-EFRAG believes that the wording should be changed to make clear that it refers specifically to parent-only financial statements prepared under IFRS.
+- EFRAG strongly supports that the Conceptual Framework acknowledges that 'parent-only' separate financial statements provide useful information.
+However, detail about the timing and issuance of those financial statements should not be included in the Conceptual Framework. - 19 EFRAG strongly supports that the Conceptual Framework affirms that "parent-only" separate financial statements provide useful information.
+EFRAG believes that any further guidance related to "parent-only" separate financial statements does not belong in the Conceptual Framework. - In our view, the Conceptual Framework is not the right place to deal with detailed issues such as: (1) when 'parent-only' separate financial statements should be issued, (2) whether or not they must be issued at the same time as consolidated financial statements, and (3) whether or not they should be included in the same financial report. - In addition, EFRAG notes that the reference to parent-only separate financial statements does not refer exclusively to parent-only separate financial statements prepared under IFRS.
+In Europe, for example, "parent-only" separate financial statements are commonly prepared, and referred to as prepared, in accordance with national GAAP.
+EFRAG believes that the wording should be changed to make clear that it refers specifically to parent-only separate financial statements prepared under IFRS.